vzhestkov/zyppmon/README.md

 https://hub.docker.com/r/vzhestkov/zyppmon_sample/

 ### How to get the whole system up and running with docker-compose:
-Just download **docker-compose.yml** and execute the following from the directory containing this file:
+Just download **docker-compose.yml** and execute the following command from the directory containing this file:
 ```
 docker-compose up
 ```